-The number of stock route bores, watering some 2,500 miles of stock routes, has increased by approximately 56 per cent. in the period 1947-56, and the present figure of 165 bores represents on the average approximately one per 15 miles.
+The number of stock route bores established by the Government for watering some 2,500 miles of stock routes, is 160 which represents on the average one every 16 miles.

 Regional surveys by the Bureau of Mineral Resources and the Commonwealth Scientific and Industrial Research Organization from 1947 to 1955 have established the existence of the valuable Barkly Basin of 57,000 square miles in the eastern part of the Territory and extensions of the Gulf Basin in the north-western part.